 The Airmen's Stories - Sgt.
 H E Black

 He was posted to an OTU to convert to Hurricanes and joined 32 Squadron at Acklington on 3rd September 1940.

-He had married Gwendoline Annie Cuthbert earlier in 1940 and she was by his bedside when he died.
+He had married Gwendoline Annie Cuthbert, a childhood friend, on 17th June 1940 (below) and she was by his bedside when he died.

 Black was 26 and is buried in St. Denys' churchyard, Ibstock.

 Gwen Black never remarried.
 She died in 2004 and was buried in the same grave as her husband.